bigandy/11ty-site/src/content/posts/weeknotes/2023/weeknotes-2023-6.md

 -   Went for two Mountain bike rides!
 The first was solo out to the [Spire and Spoke on Thursday evening](https://www.strava.com/activities/8495264573) (I went full out non-stop and still was back by 9-30), and the second was on Sunday morning with Alistair and G to a new destination - the [Maker Space in Nuffield](https://www.strava.com/activities/8508934422).
 Did two Zwift sessions.
 Definitely over did it this week so next week will have to be less hardcore!

 -   Spring is almost here, I can feel it!
-The daylight hours are getting longer so that in the evening I can go for a walk and then pick the kids up and it still is dark.
+The daylight hours are getting longer so that in the evening I can go for a walk and then pick the kids up and it still is light.
 I love it!
 Snowdrops are out, daffodils are preparing themselves to come out soon too.

 -   Received some more bad news at work which affects all of us.